packetzero/clog/README.md

 # C++ Logging with per-module levels and string hiding for release-mode

-This is a single-file C++ header-only library (clog.h).
+This is a single-file C++ header-only library [clog.h](./include/clog.h).
 By default, output goes to STDOUT.
 Your application can override to send to STDERR, or anywhere you would like.
 If you have ever ifdef'ed logging to add/remove statements between release and debug builds, but wished there was a better way, read on...